RupeshKumar4511/Networking/README.md

 The device receives its IP address and can now communicate over the network.

 # Medium Access Protocol:
-Medium Access Control (MAC) is a sub-layer of the Data Link Layer (Layer 2) in the OSI model.
+Medium Access Protocol (MAP) is a sub-layer of the Data Link Layer (Layer 2) in the OSI model.
 <br>
 It controls how devices access and share the communication medium (channel) without collisions or conflicts.
 <br>